- Customer Service

 Our synthetic "hair "is Kanekalon® type K7 Modacrylic Fiber, which is a permanently self-extinguishing, melt-resistant “hair” with a limiting oxygen index of 28, and is a modern variety of a basic product invented in Japan in 1957.
 Wave and curl can be set or reset in hot water rather than with chemical perms.
 We cannot bleach the knots so when brown or black it is not ideal for lace bases (which have exposed knotting).
 Synthetic gray can brightly reflect UV "black light".
 When used with care it will outlast human hair.
 It is always available and is unaffected by the politics or regulation of human hair supply.

-We can no longer guarantee the authenticity or ethical source of the following hair types:
+We can not currently guarantee the authenticity or ethical source of the following hair types:

 Remy Indian, European Remy, Virgin hair, Chinese straight, Yaki Texture, Mongolian, Russian, Indonesian, Brazilian.